Generic Name: Methadone hydrochloride

 Methadone hydrochloride tablets should not be abruptly discontinued [see Dosage and Administration (2.4)].
-If Methadone hydrochloride tablets are abruptly discontinued in a physically dependent patient, an abstinence syndrome may occur.
+If Methadone hydrochloride tablet is abruptly discontinued in a physically dependent patient, an abstinence syndrome may occur.
 Some or all of the following can characterize this syndrome: restlessness, lacrimation, rhinorrhea, yawning, perspiration, chills, myalgia, and mydriasis.
 Other signs and symptoms also may develop, including irritability, anxiety, backache, joint pain, weakness, abdominal cramps, insomnia, nausea, anorexia, vomiting, diarrhea, or increased blood pressure, respiratory rate, or heart rate.

 Infants born to mothers physically dependent on opioids will also be physically dependent and may exhibit respiratory difficulties and withdrawal symptoms [see Use in Specific Populations (8.1) and Warnings and Precautions (5.4)].